 However, my parents talked to my band director, and together, they tried to convince me to try the trombone.
 I said “I wouldn’t be caught dead playing that thing.”
 But they said “If you play trombone, you’ll have much less competition.
 You’ll probably wind up playing first chair—you’ll be the big fish in the small, trombone pond” (laughs).
 They used their wisdom and their bag of tricks to talk me into taking the trombone home.
 So I brought it home, and I was challenged by it for the first, several years.
 My arms weren’t quite long enough to get out to the sixth or seventh position on the slide.
 And then I got braces on my teeth.
 But thankfully this gift, my (musical) ear, started making it possible to hear things and then duplicate it on the horn.
 I’d hear things in my head, and I got to the point where I could play it.
 And that was all great; it finally made the trombone an exciting possibility.

-Here’s a video of Chicago performing their hit, “Feelin’ Stronger Every Day.”
+Here’s a audio of Chicago’s hit, “Feelin’ Stronger Every Day.”

 My dad was my first mentor—we’d listen to big bands after dinner.
 He’d also take me to a club, if a musician of note was playing in Chicago.
 And so he was cheerleading me through this.
 He would bring records home that he thought I would really benefit from.
 And I got to the point where I could take this record, and woodshed with it and really learn it.
 Then one day, I told my dad to put this record on the turntable.
 He put the record on, and I played note for note with the record, including even the solos.
 These were records by trombonists J.J.
 Johnson, Urbie Green, and I would do a pretty spot-on duplication of that record.
 And my dad had the tears coming down his face, because he was an amazing piano player, and he could see that I also had a gift for music that was beginning to take shape.